platformsh/platformsh-docs/docs/src/development/ssh/ssh-keys.md

 Generate a new pair of SSH keys for the second user account you want to add.

 You can use several SSH profiles with the `~/.ssh/config` file.
-More information about that file and its capabilites can be retrieved on your local machine with the `man ssh_config` command.
+More information about that file and its capabilities can be retrieved on your local machine with the `man ssh_config` command.

+{{% troubleshoot %}}